-focus their thinking monitor what they
+- concentrate their thinking

+- plan what to do next

-are doing and adapt
+- monitor what they are doing and adapt

-regulate strong feelings
+- regulate strong feelings

-be patient for what they want
+- be patient for what they want

-bounce back when things get difficult.
+- bounce back when things get difficult.

-• Language development is central to self-regulation: children use language to guide their actions and plans.
-Pretend play gives many opportunities for children to focus their thinking, persist and
+- Language development is central to self-regulation: children use language to guide their actions and plans.

+- Pretend play gives many opportunities for children to focus their thinking, persist and plan ahead.